 To help you expand your social horizons, then, we've gathered together in one post some of the best creativity related hashtags around right now.
 Stick these into Twitter and Instagram and you'll soon encounter fresh ideas, amazing work and new people to follow and network with.

 Want to stand out on social media?
-Check out our guide on how to change the font in your Instagram bio.
-And to learn about the latest invite-only social media platform Clubhouse see our guide What is Clubhouse?
+Check out our guide on how to change the font in your Instagram bio and see our social media tips and our ultimate guide to social media for creatives.
+You might also want to learn about the latest invite-only social media platform Clubhouse in our guide What is Clubhouse?

 This watercolor comes from Karen Dienstbier’s series focusing on prairie grasses.
 Here, the artist builds up layers of vividly hued watercolor into a subtly complex composition. #MuseumFromHome #UNL pic.twitter.com/qJrgi9eieSJuly 29, 2020